How to Stop Your Dog from Begging

 If a member of your household is eating, or if everyone is having dinner, make sure your dog sits, waits, or leaves the room until everyone is finished.
 If you want to stop your dog from begging, it can take some time.
 However, the payoff is worth the investment.

-For more information about how to stop your dog from begging or general questions you can contact:
+For more information about this subject or general questions you can contact:

 Courie Dennis with Posh Paws Pet Care, LLC